chef-boneyard/qa-chef-server-cluster/docs/config-patterns.md

 This document defines sets of common configuration that will executed for testing.

 ### Install using latest stable packages
 NOTHING!
 That's right.
-Just run the end-to-end recipe without a config.
+Just run the `end-to-end` recipe without a config or just run the `cluster` recipe to only install a cluster.

 ### Install stable server and manage then upgrade server from the latest integration build published to artifactory
 ```
 $ generate-config --server-upgrade-source artifactory --enable-upgrade
 ```

-### Install server from dev build and stable manage
+### Install server from latest integration build published to artifactory along with stable manage
 ```
 $ generate-config --server-install-source artifactory
 ```